cbdr/ruby-style-guide/README.md

   end
   ```

-* Don't Use comment tags
+* Don't use comment tags.
+If something needs doing, either do it, or make a card for it.

 * ~~Use `TODO` to note missing features or functionality that should be